abishakemuthu/Gen_AI_and_Prompting_Techniques/README.md

 The user asks the model to generate something directly without much guidance or context.

 - Prompt : Write a poem about my wife?

-### CoT (Chain of Thought) prompting

-The prompt explicitly guides the model to reason through a problem in multiple steps, useful for tasks involving logic or multi-part answers.

-- Prompt : Please go through the file for more clear example.